Independent assurance report

 - The organizational measures and internal key controls in place at the corporate level regarding aggregation of information obtained from the subsidiaries and reporting functions;

-- The consolidated data and information disclosed in the sections “Creating solutions for sustainability”, “Extending our risk intelligence”, “Exploring and shaping the risk landscape”, “Reducing our environmental footprint”, “Empowering our people” and “Compliance: Code of Conduct” marked with the logo ;
+- The consolidated data and information disclosed in the sections “Creating sustainability solutions”, “Extending our risk intelligence”, “Being a responsible investor”, “Exploring and shaping the risk landscape”, “Reducing our environmental footprint”, “Engaging our people” and “Compliance: Code of Conduct” marked with the logo ;

-- The information marked with the logo namely consolidated CO2 emissions 2015 (Scope 1, 2 and 3 in adherence with the Greenhouse Gas Protocol) of the tables entitled “CO2 emissions per employee (full-time equivalent, FTE), Swiss Re Group”, “Underlying environmental data, Swiss Re Group” and “Indirect emissions from purchased electricity, Swiss Re Group” in the online version of the CR Report 2015 covering the reporting period from 1 October 2014 to 30 September 2015;
+- The information marked with the logo namely the consolidated CO2 emissions 2017 (Scope 1, 2 and 3 in adherence with the Greenhouse Gas Protocol) of the tables entitled “CO2 emissions per employee (full-time equivalent, FTE), Swiss Re Group”, “Underlying environmental data, Swiss Re Group” and “Indirect emissions from purchased electricity, Swiss Re Group” in the online version of the CR Report 2017 covering the reporting period from 1 October 2016 to 30 September 2017;

-- The information marked with the logo about retirement of 70 600 tonnes of CO2e (CO2 equivalents).
+- The information marked with the logo about the retirement of 80 780 tonnes of CO2e (CO2 equivalents).

-The management reporting processes with respect to the CR Report 2015 were prepared using the internal and external policies and procedures as set forth in the following:
+The management reporting processes with respect to the CR Report 2017 were assessed against the internal and external policies and procedures as set forth in the following:

 - “Internal Environmental Performance Indicators for the Financial Industry” published by the Verein für Umweltmanagement in Banken, Sparkassen und Versicherungen e.V.
 (VfU) published in 1997 and 2011;

 - “The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard (Revised Edition) published in 2001 by the World Resources Institute and the World Business Council for Sustainable Development;